yussypu/database/DECISIONS.md

 **Status:** Accepted

 **Context:**
-Async spawn/sleep were unused and incorrectly implemented (no real scheduler, no real wakers, deadlock-prone).
+Async spawn and sleep were unused and incorrectly implemented (no real scheduler, no real wakers, deadlock prone).
 Code review found the entire async surface dead:
-- SimEnv::spawn polls synchronously and spin-loops with thread::yield_now on Pending
+- SimEnv::spawn polls synchronously and spin loops with thread::yield_now on Pending
-- The no-op waker means SimSleepFuture can never wake even though advance_time calls waker.wake()
+- The no op waker means SimSleepFuture can never wake even though advance_time calls waker.wake()
-- RealEnv::spawn spawns a thread that busy-polls with thread::sleep(100us) and a no-op waker
+- RealEnv::spawn spawns a thread that busy polls with thread::sleep(100us) and a no op waker
 - Nothing in the codebase actually calls env.spawn() or env.sleep()

 **Decision:**